McGeaverBeaver/VantageCamLive/README.md

 * **⚡ Automated Production:** Overlays real-time weather and rotating sponsor logos automatically.
 * **📺 Universal Fit:** Smart "Fill" scaling fixes aspect ratios, so even 4:3 or ultra-wide cameras look perfect on YouTube (No more black bars!).
 * **🚀 Set & Forget:** Once configured, it runs 24/7 with self-healing assets and no maintenance required.

+> **⚠️ HARDWARE REQUIREMENT:** This container is optimized for **Intel QuickSync**.
+It requires an Intel CPU/GPU with VAAPI support passed through to the container (`/dev/dri`).
+It will not work on CPU-only, AMD, or Nvidia setups without modifying the code.

 ---
 ### 🌟 Key Features